 In the network N, if Nij=1, we weigh the edge by Wij=e-∣∣xi-xj∣∣2 (W∈Rm×m).
 Otherwise, Wij=0.
 The weighted network reflects the local structure of the m genes in the feature space.

 Computing the Laplacian Score of each feature.
 Let yl=[yl1,yl2,…,ylm]T denote the l-th feature values for all m genes.
 We redefine yl by removing the mean from the samples as in Equation (4).
 The Laplacian Score (LS) is computed by Equation (5).
 The lower the LS value, the more important the feature is.
-According to the scores of each feature, we finally selected the top 20 features with the smallest LS to be included in the prediction model for each type of cancer.

 yl=yl-ylTDIITDII, (4)